In our experience, the majority of company directors we advise are aware of this and wish to ‘do right’ by their staff.

 Of course it’s also worth remembering that you may be entitled to claim redundancy pay and other entitlements as a director.
 You can read more about this on our main Director Redundancy page.

-There is a defined ‘hierarchy’ for payment when a company is liquidated, and your employees will rank higher than unsecured creditors for arrears of wages and holiday pay up to certain limits.
-They will need to obtain a claim form from the liquidator, but in many cases there are simply insufficient funds to meet the full amount of each claim.
+There is a defined ‘hierarchy’ for payment when a company is liquidated, and your employees will rank higher than unsecured creditors for arrears of wages and holiday pay (up to certain limits).
+They will need to obtain a claim form from the liquidator, but in many insolvent liquidations there is simply not enough money left in the business to meet the full amount of each claim.

-In these instances, your employees can request a Form RP1 from the Redundancy Payments Service (RPS), after which payments will be taken from the National Insurance Fund (NIF) - set up to meet social security needs, such as redundancy and the state pension.
+In these instances, your employees can request a Form RP1 from the Redundancy Payments Service (RPS) and claim this way.
+Payments will be taken from the National Insurance Fund (NIF) - set up to meet social security needs, such as redundancy and the state pension.

-To be eligible for redundancy pay, your employees must have worked continuously under a contract of employment for a minimum of two years.
+To be eligible for redundancy pay, your employees must have worked continuously under a contract of employment for your company for a minimum of two years.
 Payments depend on their age and length of employment (the maximum is 20 years), and are based on gross weekly wages:

-There is a cap on weekly pay of £489, and on the maximum amount of redundancy pay of £14,670.
-Other entitlements potentially include arrears of wages and holiday pay, and unpaid pension contributions.
+There is a cap on weekly pay of £508, and on the maximum amount of redundancy pay of £15,240.
+Other entitlements include arrears of wages, holiday pay, and notice pay; this could add up to a significant sum on top of the redundancy pay-out.

-Providing clear information to your staff on how to claim redundancy pay, the amount they will receive, and how it could affect their pension/state benefits, will help them cope with a potentially complex situation.
+Providing clear information to your staff on how to claim redundancy pay, the amount they may be in line to receive, and how it could affect their pension/state benefits, will help them during this undoubtedly stressful time.

-But there are also other ways you can offer support in this situation:
+There are other ways you can offer support in this situation:

 Although an insolvency practitioner will be appointed to carry out the liquidation process and take over the company’s affairs, as a director you still need to provide moral and practical support to your employees.

 To find out more about how you can help, and the liquidation process in general, call one of our experts at Redundancy Claim.
-We will provide all the information you need, and make sure you meet all your statutory obligations.
+We will provide all the information you need to ensure you meet all your statutory obligations.